Magnetric/Persnoal-Portfolio/RESUME-README.md

 # Professional Resume - Hao Xu

-This folder contains two versions of your professional resume in HTML format, designed to be easily converted to PDF.
+This folder contains your professional resume in HTML format, designed to be easily converted to PDF.

 ## Files

-1. **`resume.html`** - Standard HTML resume with print-optimized CSS
-2. **`resume-paged.html`** - Enhanced version using Paged.js for better PDF control
+1. **`resume-paged.html`** - Enhanced version using Paged.js for better PDF control

 ## How to Convert to PDF

 ### Method 1: Browser Print (Recommended)
-1. Open either `resume.html` or `resume-paged.html` in your web browser
+1. Open `resume-paged.html` in your web browser
 2. Press `Ctrl+P` (Windows) or `Cmd+P` (Mac) to open the print dialog
 3. Select "Save as PDF" as the destination
 4. Choose A4 paper size